If you don’t have your basic Sinatra app set up yet, see my previous post. Otherwise, let’s get ready to dig in and build this app!

 The data I am using in this application is static, so I’m not going to use a database.
 Instead, I’m going to store my data in hashes.
 I could use plain old regular hashes, but I am going to pull in a gem that is also available to Rails.
 I am doing this so I can get dot notation on my data-storing classes along with some other bells and whistles.

-In the Gemfile, add the active_hash gem (check the gem on github for the laterst version):
+In the Gemfile, add the active_hash gem (check the gem on github for the latest version):

 gem 'active_hash', '~> 2.3.0'